 - peanut butter: natural, creamy peanut butter with no added sugar

 - chocolate chips: any kind!
-Your favourite chocolate chips, or dairy-free, or sugar- free chocolate chips
+Your favourite chocolate chips, or dairy-free, or sugar- free

 - Combine the base ingredients.
 A food processor makes this an easy task.

-- Press firmly into an 8-inch square pan lined with parchment paper.
+- Press the base firmly into an 8-inch square pan lined with parchment paper.

-- Refrigerate or freeze while preparing the chocolate topping and melting the peanut butter for the swirl topping.
+- Refrigerate or freeze the base while preparing the chocolate topping and melting the peanut butter for the swirl topping.

 - Melt the chocolate, then spread over the peanut butter-almond base.